-If you would like to feel the thrill of being part of the team, please don’t hesitate to get in touch!
+If you would like to feel the thrill of being part of the team, either as an owner or a sponsor, please don’t hesitate to get in touch!

 “We enjoyed some really outstanding riding, even from the first timers who must of been slightly daunted at the size of their first Badminton course.
 My performance of the day?
 Charlotte Agnew – just 20 years old.
 Watch that girl.”

 Lucy Higginson, Editor, Horse & Hound (2008)